Portsmouth & Arundel Canal and the Chichester Canal

 Intended as a key link in a through route to London via the River Arun Navigation, Wey & Arun Junction Canal, River Wey and River Thames, it was not a success.
 By the time it was built, there was no real need for an inland route as larger and better ships, coupled with an end to hostilities with France, meant that the coastal route was an easier and cheaper option.
 One of the few regular through cargoes carried was gold bullion from Portsmouth to the Bank of England, with armed guards on the barges.

 Water levels in both of the canal sections were maintained by steam powered pumps at Ford and Milton.
 Within a few years, there were complaints on Portsea Island that water supplies were being contaminated by salt water pumped into the canal.
 The canal was drained in 1827 and was abandoned by 1830.
-The Sussex section from Hunston to Ford saw little traffic and was effectively abandoned by 1847 when the canal had ceased to be navigable.
-Only the canal from Birdham to Chichester arm remained usable.
+The Sussex section from Hunston to Ford saw little traffic and was effectively abandoned by 1847 when the canal had ceased to be used commercially.
+Only the canal from Birdham to Chichester Basin remained in use.

 What is known today as the Chichester Canal is in fact the part of the former Portsmouth & Arundel Canal between Birdham and Chichester.
 It was sold to West Sussex County Council in 1957.
 In the late 1970s the Portsmouth & Arundel Canal Society was formed with the aim of restoring the canal.
 They intended to concentrate on the length from Chichester to Salterns, and later changed their name to Chichester Canal Society (and more recently to Chichester Ship Canal Trust) to reflect this.